-(i) Income Taxes-We are included in the consolidated United States income tax return filed by WEC Energy Group.
-We are party to a tax allocation arrangement with WEC Energy Group and its consolidated subsidiaries.
+(i) Income Taxes-We and our subsidiary are included in the consolidated United States income tax return filed by WEC Energy Group.
+We and our subsidiary are party to a tax allocation arrangement with WEC Energy Group and its consolidated subsidiaries.